stimulant/ampm/README.md

     // Restart the app on this schedule -- see cronmaker.com for the format.
     "restartSchedule": null,

+    // A list of hostnames to ping.
+An error is logged when they go down and return.
+    "pingList": null,

+    // The number of pings which can be lost before an error is logged.
+    "pingLostCount": 5,

     // Whether or not the Windows cursor should be hidden by default.
     // ctrl-shift-0 will also hide it, and ctrl-shift-1 will show it.
     "hideCursor": false